ietf-wg-cellar/ebml-specification/specification.markdown

 ## EBML Body

 All data of an `EBML Document` following the `EBML Header` is the `EBML Body`.
 The end of the `EBML Body`, as well as the end of the `EBML Document` that contains the `EBML Body`, is reached at whichever comes first: the beginning of a new `EBML Header` at the `Root Level` or the end of the file.
-The `EBML Body` MUST consist only of `EBML Elements` and MUST NOT contain any data that is not part of an `EBML Element`.
+The `EBML Body` MUST NOT contain any data that is not part of an `EBML Element`.
 This document defines precisely what `EBML Elements` are to be used within the `EBML Header`, but does not name or define what `EBML Elements` are to be used within the `EBML Body`.
 The definition of what `EBML Elements` are to be used within the `EBML Body` is defined by an `EBML Schema`.

 # EBML Stream